 - Nerves alone won’t lose you the interview — unless it’s a job like brain surgeon.
 Interviewers expect some nerves.
 And your best defense against nerves is preparing.
 (See How To Prepare post mentioned above.)

-Still worrying about a job interview?
+Still worrying about that interview?

 It’s totally normal.
 Until it’s over, there’s no way to shake off every single interview nerve.
 And a little bit of nerves can actually help with your energy.
 Maybe tell yourself that when you do start to worry. 🙂